wookkl/movie_app/README.md

 # Movie App

-This is simple movie-app by using react js
+This is simple movie-app by using react